 - Improve on, and combine, existing ideas.

-All these will help you to come up with usable ideas.
+All these will help you to come up with meaningful ideas.

-Besides, if you’re working with others, it’s good to go the digital route with brainstorming to document the process easier and not have to decipher other people’s handwriting (important!).
-We’ve compiled 5 apps that will come in handy.
+If you’re working with others, it’s good to go the digital route with brainstorming to document the process easier and not have to decipher other people’s handwriting (important!)

 XMind to document ideas with minimum fuss